magnussolution/magnusbilling7/wiki/en/modules/sipuras/sipuras.rst

 Admin password
 --------------

-| Pass to set in LinkSys configuration
+| Password to login in LinkSys settings